 - Final integration of the solution, if releasing on the PI boundary

-Agile Release Trains typically report that their overall efficiency, velocity, sustainability of pace, and job satisfaction are all enhanced by regular opportunities to “recharge their batteries and sharpen their tools.”
+Agile Release Trains typically report that their overall efficiency, velocity, and job satisfaction are enhanced by regular opportunities to “recharge their batteries and sharpen their tools.”

 Allow Time for Innovation

-One of the pillars of SAFe’s Lean-Agile Mindset is innovation, but finding time for free association and innovation in the midst of delivery deadlines can be difficult.
+One of the pillars of the SAFe Lean-Agile Mindset is innovation, but finding time for free association and innovation in the midst of delivery deadlines can be difficult.
 To this end, many enterprises use IP iterations for research and design activities and hackathons.
 The rules for a hackathon can be simple:

-1. Team members can work on whatever they want with whomever they want, so long as the work reflects the mission of the company
+- Team members can work on whatever they want, with whomever they want, so long as the work reflects the mission of the company

 - They demo their work to others at the end of the hackathon

-Hackathon learnings routinely make their way into Program Backlogs and thereby help drive innovation.
+The learnings from hackathons routinely make their way into Program Backlogs and often help drive innovation.
 They’re fun, too!

 Dedicate Time to PI Events

 Integrate the Complete Solution

-When a complex solution includes hardware and other tangible components that are more difficult to continuously integrate end to end, full integration at the Program Level as well as the Value Stream Level may be feasible only during the IP iteration.
+When a complex solution includes hardware (and other components) that are more difficult to continuously integrate end to end, full integration at the Program Level, as well as the Large Solution Level, may be feasible only during the IP iteration.
 In these cases, it’s just common sense to plan for that.

 However, the IP iteration should not be the only attempt to integrate the assets into the system.
 Full or partial integration happens over the course of the PI, with a total solution integration occurring at least once per PI.
 This approach validates the assumptions early enough to be able to respond to significant problems and risks within the PI.